Cornerstone Paleo Diet Rules and 7 Keys for Success

 Knowing your whiskey, cheese, and Oreos are always an option on the back burner makes it unlikely to achieve true freedom.
 Of course, you do have the ability to eat them, but chemically speaking, you must truly step away for some time.

-Just like any other commitment or initial period of starting something new or challenging, 100% compliance is what you need to build routine and habit.
+Just like any other commitment or initial period of starting something, 100% commitment is what you need to build routine and habit.

 1) Increase your water intake, buy a reusable water bottle